-Historic Yield
+Historic Yield:

 The Historic Yield reflects distributions declared over the past twelve months as a percentage of the unit price, as at the date shown.
 Historic yield figures are not a guide or guarantee for the expected level of distributions to be received, and may fluctuate significantly during times of extreme market and economic volatility.
-It does not include any initial charge and investors may be subject to tax on their distributions.
-The Fund takes charges from capital of the Fund.
-This effectively increases distributions but constraints the fund contrance. distributions but constrains the fund's capital performance.
+It does not include We provide in-depth reporting to keep you their distributions.
+The Fund takes charges from capital of the informed, not confused.
+Portfolio statements fund.
+This effectively increases distributions but constrains the include Manager's Commentary, half-yearly and